 Level 1 – This type of vehicle is able to do only one task autonomously, such as automatic braking, lane-keeping, or adaptive cruise control.
 Drivers are still expected to be fully alert behind the wheel.

-Level 2 – Level 2 vehicles are capable of handling more than one task at a time, such as automatic lane-keeping and breaking or steering and acceleration.
+Level 2 – Level 2 vehicles are capable of handling more than one task at a time, such as automatic lane-keeping and braking or steering and acceleration.
 These vehicles are not considered to have true self-driving abilities and still need human intervention.
 Level 2 systems currently on the market include the Tesla Autopilot, Cadillac Super Cruise, Mercedes-Benz Drive Pilot, and Volvo Pilot Assist.

 Level 3 – These vehicles are able to drive from point a to point b if certain conditions are met.
 In the case of an emergency, drivers are expected to take control of the car.
-The only vehicle on the market with level 3 autonomous technology presently available to consumers is the Audi R8, although other automakers are working to develop this type of vehicle for release in 2020.
+The only vehicle on the market with level 3 autonomous technology presently available to consumers is the Audi A8, although other automakers are working to develop this type of vehicle for release in 2020.

 Level 4 – These vehicles are almost completely autonomous and do not require human interaction.
 They are constricted by location, cannot surpass certain speeds, and cannot drive in inclement weather.
 Therefore, a driver or remote operator is still required to be prepared to take the wheel.
 However, the vehicle is capable of completing a trip with little to no driver interaction making it ideal for fixed route vehicles such as corporate campus shuttles.
 No cars are currently on the market at this level for consumer purchase.

 Level 5 – This is a fully self-driving car that can drive from point a to point b regardless of weather condition or speed.
 These vehicles do not need a driver, which allows passengers the freedom to focus on other activities such as reading or watching television.
 No vehicles of this level are currently available.